wesleycheung0/Algorithms_COS226/README.md

-# Algorithms_COS226
+# Algorithms @ COS226
-A repository of assignment from the COS226 course at Princeton University.
+The assignment from the COS226 course at Princeton University.